VBAndCs/VB-Flag-auto-generator/README.md

         For Each flag In flags
             v = v Or flag.Value
         Next
-        Return Value And Not v
+        Return New MyFlag(Value And Not v)
     End Function